Lila's dads, Kohei and Andrew, are fighting in court to achieve this simple wish.

 This visa is granted to individuals who are determined by the Ministry of Justice to have special circumstances that warrant permanent residency.
 This includes such groups as ethnic Japanese living abroad, refugees, and those who have been widowed or separated from their Japanese spouse.
 An individual who has stayed in Japan on this type of visa for five years or longer is eligible to apply for permanent residence.
 We are arguing that in Andrew's situation, he should qualify for a long-term resident visa as well.

 This is a status of residence that allows the Ministry of Justice to designate specific activities for individual foreign nationals for activities that do not fall under any other status of residence.
 This may include domestic servants of diplomats, those on a working holiday or internship, and amateur athletes, among others.
 This visa status may be awarded to one party of a non-Japanese same-sex married couple if both parties live in Japan and one is under a business-related or other such visa.
+In order to apply for Permanent Residence, one must live in Japan for at least 10 years.

 This lawsuit concerned a foreigner's status of residency and their freedom to participate in political activities.
 The verdict of this 1978 Supreme Court case was that the basic human rights guaranteed in the Constitution are only afforded to foreigners within the framework of Japan’s residence status system.
 The Immigration Control and Refugee Recognition Act is a law, and as such should not take priority over higher legal standards such as the constitution and treaties.
 However, the ruling in this case has been used as basis for The Immigration Control and Refugee Recognition Act to take precedent over the constitution and treaties when dealing with foreigners.
 This ruling has cast a dark shadow over the human rights of foreigners in Japan for over forty years.